mbaumer/us_hep_funding/docs/_states/NH.md

 <a name="NH-01"></a>
 [Back to top](#top)
 ## NH-01 -- Rep. Carol Shea-Porter (D)
+### Committees
+Carol Shea-Porter is not on any of our key committees

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016